top of page

 Tinnitus is an internal noise usually experienced as a continuous ringing in the ears, coming from within the person and not from an external source.
 It may be experienced in one or both ears.
 It can make different sounds like ringing, hissing, buzzing, clicking, whooshing or a high-pitched whine and the sound level may vary in intensity from time to time.

 Although it is conventionally regarded as a sensory disorder, tinnitus seems to have eluded medical treatment thus far.
 Initially, patients consult an ENT specialist, audiologist and/or a neurologist.
 In most cases, no known cause is identified.
-Patients are often told by their doctors that not much can be done, to shift their focus, unscramble the picture and mask the sound.
+Patients are often told by their doctors that not much can be done, to shift their focus and mask the sound.
 They are advised to get used to it and to learn to live with it.

 Craniosacral therapy, however, treats tinnitus as not merely a localised hearing/ear problem but as a nervous system syndrome with a whole-body reaction, and this is why it has emerged as a successful line of treatment for tinnitus.
 Tinnitus is about our nervous system and brain, as our brain continually scans our inner and outer world for threats.
 When any threats are detected, our ancient biological stress response automatically fires up.